junga-com/bg-core/readme.md

 ## Daemons

 Some commands are meant to be invoked by a user and others are meant to run in the background to provide some long running feature.
 Still others are meant to be invoked in response to some system event.
-Commands that are run by the host init system  are daemons.
+Commands that are run by the host system as opposed to a user are daemons.

-Writing a good linux daemon has traditionally been difficult.
-Scripts that source /usr/lib/bg_core.sh can declare that they are a daemon and the oob_printBashCompletion system will provide many common features that a good daemon should support.
-For testing, the daemon can be started and stopped manually without installing it into the host and then when packaged and installed on a host, it will controlled by systemd, sysV, or what ever init system the host supports.
+Writing a good linux daemon has traditionally been difficult, especially as a script.  bg-core provides a way to easily create a script file that runs as a well behaved daemon.

+For testing, the daemon can be started and stopped manually without installing it into the host and then when packaged and installed on a host, it will controlled by the host's init system whether its systemd, sysV, or upstart.

 ```bash
 $ cat - >/tmp/test7.sh